schaeren/homematicip-rest-mqtt-docker/README.md

 ### How to use

 1. Add your `config.ini` to the current directory (see 'Instructions' below on how to generate it).
-2. Download Doker image, create container and start it:
+2. Download Doker image, create container and start it:<br/>
    `docker run --mount type=bind,source=./config.ini,target=/config.ini ghcr.io/schaeren/homematicip-rest-mqtt-docker:latest --server {mqtt-broker} --debug`
 3. Replace `{mqtt-broker}` with the hostname or IP address of your MQTT broker.
    If the MQTT broker requires any login credentials or/and other options you must add these to the command line (see `main.py` for supported command line arguments).